Asian stock markets rose on Tuesday as the weak U.S. dollar spurred overnight gains in commodities, boosting commodity-linked stocks in the region.

 The next quarter is likely to see the Nikkei boxed into a 10,000-11,500 range, said Yutaka Miura, chief technical analyst at Mizuho Securities.

 It's risen quite a lot recently on hopes for global economic recovery and good Japanese results, but if these don't live up to expectations there could be some short-term profit-taking.

-As of Monday's close, the Nikkei had gained roughly 4.2 percent for the quarter as investors were drawn to its relatively inexpensive valuations, bringing its gains for the financial year ending on Wednesday to 35 percent.
+With one trading day left in March, the Nikkei has gained about 5 percent for the quarter as investors were drawn to its relatively inexpensive valuations, bringing its gains for the financial year ending on Wednesday to more than 36 percent.

-Across Asia, the materials sub-sector of the MSCI Asia ex-Japan index <.MIAPJMT00PUS> was up 0.75 percent, compared to a 0.52 percent rise in the overall index <.MIAPJ0000PUS>, with portents of more gains to come.
+Across Asia, the materials sub-sector of the MSCI Asia ex-Japan index <.MIAPJMT00PUS> was up over 1.2 percent, compared to a 0.57 percent rise in the overall index

 The news augurs well for mining stocks, including World No. 2 producer Rio Tinto

 Analysts were also excited by reports that major Japanese and South Korean steel mills had agreed to a price increase of 90 percent for iron ore this year, which pushed the Aussie dollar up almost a cent, its biggest one-day rally in six months.